noahpolimon/reiter/README.md

 `.next()`
 - This is the main method that pretty much every variation/wrapper of `Iter` uses in this library.
 It yields the next element from the iterator.

+`.sizeHint()` (experimental)
+- Returns a tuple containing the lower bound and upper bound of the remaining items in the iterator.
+A lower bound of `std.math.maxInt(usize)` or/and an upper bound of `null` represent an unknown or infinite length.

 `.nth(n)`
 - Advances the iterator by `n`, then returns the next element.
 Returns `null` if the iterator is consumed before `n` is reached.